noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 What is EMF

-W do these devices emit EMF
+What are these devices and why do these devices emit EMF?
+Wi-Fi is